-Irvine commissioned WolfBrown and the Alliance for California Traditional Arts to investigate patterns of cultural engagement in the San Joaquin Valley and the Inland Empire.
+Irvine commissioned WolfBrown and the Alliance for California Traditional Arts to investigate patterns of cultural engagement in the San Joaquin Valley and the Riverside and San Bernardino counties.
 These two rapidly growing, ethnically diverse regions of California have a combined population of nearly eight million people.
 The study surveyed more than 6,000 people and uncovered a range of cultural activity in music, theater and drama, reading and writing, dance, and visual arts and crafts — much of which occurs off the radar of the traditional infrastructure of nonprofit arts organizations and facilities.
 Study results paint a detailed picture of cultural engagement and suggest new opportunities for cultural service providers and funders.

 Executive Briefing is a nine-page document providing high-level findings and discussion questions for cultural service providers and funders.
 (October 2008) (PDF, 354 KB)